 - Receive Notification for Folders: If Yes, the publisher monitors activities on both files and folders.
 If No, the publisher monitors activities on files only.

-- Filter: By default, the publisher monitors all actions on the specified directory, including adding (CREATE), changing (MODIFY), and deleting (DELETE) files (and folders, if applicable).
-To apply the publisher to only one or two of these actions, click the "x" beside the action you do not want to monitor to remove it.
+- Filter: By default, all actions on the specified directory are monitored, including adding (CREATE), changing (MODIFY), and deleting (DELETE) files (and folders, if applicable).
+To monitor only one or two of these actions, click the "x" beside the action you do not want to monitor to remove it.
 To add an action after removing it, click inside the dropbox and select it.

 - Poll Interval: How often, in minutes, to poll the specified Directory to Watch for activity.

 - Initial Action

 - DELETE actions: A notification is sent after the current poll interval elapses.

 - CREATE and MODIFY actions: An additional poll interval occurs.
 If the action is complete after the additional poll interval, a notification is sent.
 Otherwise, one additional poll interval occurs, and a notification is sent, whether or not the action is complete.

 Note: The user account that runs the FME Server Core service must have Read/Write (Windows) or Read (Linux) permission on any directories that are not managed as FME Server Resources.
 See here for information about adding directories as Resources.